rackerlabs/docs-developer-blog/_posts/2018-09-19-introduction-to-pgp-encryption-and-decryption.md

 with whom you have shared the keys is able to decrypt the data and use it.
 This protects your data so that it cannot be misused, even if someone has the file.
 Without keys, no one can decrypt the file and access the data.
 If you need to transfer sensitive information, use file encryption functionality.
-These examples in this blog were tested on Oracle Release 12.1.3.
+The examples in this blog were tested on Oracle Release 12.1.3.

 Learn more about [Rackspace Application Professional Services](www.rackspace.com/application-management/professional-services).